scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

 ## Optional configurations

-### Resource configurations (Recommended in the production environment)
+### Resource configurations (recommended in production environments)

-If you want to control pod resources using the requests and limits of Kubernetes, you can use `scalardbCluster.resources`.
+To control pod resources by using requests and limits in Kubernetes, you can use `scalardbCluster.resources`.

-Note that the resources for one pod of Scalar products are limited to 2vCPU / 4GB memory from the perspective of the commercial license.
-Also, when you get the pay-as-you-go containers provided from AWS Marketplace, you cannot run those containers with more than 2vCPU / 4GB memory configuration in the `resources.limits`.
-When you exceed this limitation, pods are automatically stopped.
+Note that, for commercial licenses, the resources for each pod of Scalar products are limited to 2vCPU / 4GB memory.
+Also, if you use the pay-as-you-go containers that the AWS Marketplace provides, you will not be able to run any containers that exceed the 2vCPU / 4GB memory configuration in `resources.limits`.
+If you exceed this resource limitation, the pods will automatically stop.

-You can configure them using the same syntax as the requests and limits of Kubernetes.
-For more details on the requests and limits of Kubernetes, see [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+You can configure requests and limits by using the same syntax as requests and limits in Kubernetes.
+For more details on requests and limits in Kubernetes, see [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ```yaml
 scalardbCluster: